EvanHuang7/ai-tools/README.md

 ## <a name="set-up-ci-cd">Set up CI & CD for GKE Cluster</a>

-We will use `GitHub actions` for Continuous Integrataion and `Kluctl` for Continuous Deployment
+We will use `GitHub actions` for Continuous Integrataion and `Kluctl GitOps` for Continuous Deployment.

+📌 Note: The concept of `GitOps` is to have a controller running in K8s cluster.
+The controller is able to automatically pull updates from Git, which can be triggered via a webhook.
+This keep those updates in sync with the deployed state of cluster.

+🚨 Important: The **Set up different app environment (🛠️Staging and 🚀Prod)** section is required to be finished first before starting this section.

+TODO: Consider adding lint build and test build steps into the GitHub workflow.

 1. Add necessary secrets to you GitHub repo, which allow GitHub workflow to use